CamdenBibro/claim-assist/README.md

 #### 3. Complexity Classification (Haiku 3.5)

-For web-research, Sonnet 4.5 is larger and more expensive than Haiku, and we hypothesize results in better web-research results.
+For web-research, Sonnet 4.5 is larger and more expensive than Haiku, therefore we hypothesize Sonnet results in better web-research results.
 This complexity classification determines when to use Sonnet 4.5 or  Haiku 4.5.

 ```python
 # claim_assist/pricing/classifier.py